Discharging Debt With Chapter 7 Bankruptcy

-A secured debt is one which is “secured” by some underlying property.
-Usually this is when you take out a loan and put up some valuable property as collateral, meaning that if you do not repay the loan on time, the lender has a right to take the property as payment of the debt.
+A secured debt is one that is “secured” by some underlying property.
+Usually, this is when you take out a loan and put up some valuable property as collateral, meaning that if you do not repay the loan on time, the lender has a right to take the property as payment of the debt.
 If you have secured debt, such as a home mortgage or car loan where the car is collateral for the loan, keep in mind that even if you get the debt discharged, the creditor may still be able to take the property securing the loan if payment is not made on the respective debt.
 It may be better in these cases to file Chapter 13 instead of Chapter 7 to save the property from foreclosure or repossession.

-Another option is that you can reaffirm a debt in bankruptcy, meaning that it will not be discharged and you will still be responsible to pay it, but you will not risk losing the asset.
+Another option is that you can reaffirm a debt in bankruptcy, meaning that it will not be discharged, and you will still be responsible to pay it, but you will not risk losing the asset.
 You could do this for any secured debt or any other debt that you wanted to repay despite the bankruptcy.
 There may be benefits outside of bankruptcy for reaffirming a debt, as well.

-Orange County Personal Bankruptcy Attorneys
+Knowledgeable Personal Bankruptcy Attorneys